eddie-m-m/CS-210-8-1-journal/README.md

 # CS-210-8-1-journal

-This project provides a very simple simulation of interest earned on certificates of deposit.
+This project provides a very simple simulation of interest earned on certificates of deposit and other investment vehicles.
 A user is able to run as many simulations as they desire.

 # Strengths
 Separation of concerns (input vs. calculation vs. data), input validation, and the use of modern C++ features for clean output.